phorton1/base-apps-gitMUI/docs/submodules.md

 - /src/Arduino/theClock3/data
 - /base/apps/myIOTServer/site/myIOT

-In the cannonical example, we will will:
+In the cannonical example, we will would:

 - make a change to readme.md in /theClock3/data
 - commit and push that to gitHub